-- 14.1 Union may have up to twenty-five (25) stewards from the PSE Unit.
+- 14.1 Union may have up to five (5) stewards from the PSE Sup Unit.
 Union shall not appoint any employees serving an initial probationary period.
-The Union may distribute stewards amongst the departments, as the Union deems appropriate.
-Nothing herein shall be interpreted to mean that Union stewards are giving up their right to represent employees in departments other than their own. - 14.2 Each January, Union shall provide the Director of Human Resources with a list of employees who have been designated as stewards.
+Stewards shall not be from the same department.
+However, during the term of this agreement stewards may be from the same department provided that those stewards were in service as of May 30, 2007.
+However, in no case will the number of assigned stewards exceed five (5) at any time during the duration of this contract. - 14.2 Each January, Union shall provide the Director of Human Resources with a list of employees who have been designated as stewards.
 Only those employees whose names appear on the current list shall be allowed to act as stewards. - 14.3 Stewards may spend a reasonable amount of time to promptly and expeditiously investigate and process grievances, as provided in Article 10.8 (Processing of Grievances), without loss of pay.
 When leaving their work location or assignment to act as stewards, they must first obtain permission from their immediate supervisor and inform the supervisor of the nature of their business.
 When entering a workplace, the steward shall inform the proper supervisor of the general nature of the steward's business.
 Permission for the steward and any affected employees to leave will be granted promptly unless absence would cause an undue interruption of work.
 Time shall be made available no later than the end of the following workday. - 14.4 Each contract year, a pool of three hundred twenty (320) hours with pay shall be provided by County for steward/officer training.
 Any unused training hours expire at the end of the calendar year.
 The hours in the pool will be used at the discretion of the union for steward/officer training.
 Time off for steward/officer training will be requested in writing at least two (2) weeks prior to scheduled training.
 Such time off requests for steward/officer training will be approved unless the time off would cause severe operational problems.